If you're looking for a quick and easy, family-friendly meal, a Shepherd's Pie is exactly what you're after. It's the ultimate comfort food!

 - 350 ml chicken stock

-- 1 tbsp of cornflour with water for thickening
+- 1 tablespoon of cornflour with water for thickening

 - 2 lb Potatoes peeled and cut into small chunks